a question, based on your latest page about OCD.

 but I feel anxious and afraid.

-voice of the negative thought(s).
-That is, is it the voice
+“voice” behind the negative (false) beliefs.
+That is, is it

 voice of my mother in her anger at herself and at